Andy4495/timex-sinclair-1000/README.md

 ### Keyboard Replacement

-A common problem with the keyboards is that the plastic membrane used on the cable becomes brittle over the years and essentially disintegrates.
-So it came as no surprise that this problem affected my unit as well.
-I removed the old keyboard from the housing and made sure to carefully remove the remnants of the cable from the keyboard connectors KB1 and KB2.
-It helps to use tweezers and picks to get it all.
-I replaced it with [this one ordered from eBay][4].
+The keyboard cable to the PCB through connectors KB1 and KB2 had become brittle and partially disintegrated, rendering the keyboard unusable.
+This is a common problem with the Sinclair membrane keyboards, so much so that replacements are readily available on [eBay][4].

+All the remnants from the old cable need to be removed from connectors KB1 and KB2 before installing the new keyboard.
+Using tweezers, picks, and a magnifying lens helps to get all the bits out.

 ### Video Output